Superstar64/aith/README.md

-Aith is a low level functional programming language with linear types, kind based staging / macros, levity polymorphism, and effectful regions.
+Aith is a low level functional programming language with linear types, generalized inline functions, levity polymorphism, and effectful regions.
 As of now aith is very early stages and very little is implemented.
 See ``/rules`` for typing rules.

 # Road Map

-* [x] Macro Lambda Calculus
+* [x] Inline Lambda Calculus
-* [x] Macro Beta Reduction
+* [x] Inline Beta Reduction
 * [ ] System-F
   * [x] Type Lambda / Application
   * [ ] Kind Lambda / Application